 While we often take charge of a matter at the first sign of regulatory interest, clients also retain us near the culmination of an investigation to assess their litigation options, to vigorously defend against enforcement proceedings in court or before regulatory tribunals or to negotiate favorable resolutions.
 Given our extensive experience with securities law enforcement, we are able to defend all aspects of any criminal or enforcement action, from the onset of an inspection, examination or investigation through the grand jury stage, to the administrative proceeding, trial and appeals.

 We defend and represent companies and individuals in the broad array of investigations conducted by virtually any financial products regulator in the United States, including the SEC, Financial Industry Regulatory Authority (FINRA, formerly NYSE and NASD), Commodity Futures Trading Commission (CFTC), Public Company Accounting Oversight Board (PCAOB), individual states, and self-regulatory organizations (SROs).
-In addition, we regularly handle investigations and related proceedings conducted by the Financial Services Authority (FSA) in the UK, the Hong Kong Securities and Futures Commission, the Hong Kong Monetary Authority, the China Securities Regulatory Commission in Asia, and other regulators worldwide.
+In addition, we regularly handle investigations and related proceedings conducted by the Financial Conduct Authority (FCA) in the UK, the Hong Kong Securities and Futures Commission, the Hong Kong Monetary Authority, the China Securities Regulatory Commission in Asia, and other regulators worldwide.

 The best defense to an enforcement action is to prevent one from ever occurring, and we regularly counsel clients to be proactive and aggressive in developing, implementing, and administering internal compliance programs.
 When compliance problems arise, we help our clients by conducting internal investigations and developing strategies to mitigate the regulatory exposure and resulting risks to their public reputation.
 And our knowledge of, and experience in conducting, internal investigations is crucial in helping us advise clients regarding potential litigation and regulatory action, civil discovery, privilege issues, and government cooperation.